Islamic State claims deadly and rare twin blasts in Baghdad

-BAGHDAD (AP) — The Islamic State has claimed responsibility for a rare and deadly twin suicide bombing that rocked central Baghdad killing over 30 and wounding dozens.
+BAGHDAD (AP) — The Islamic State claimed responsibility for a rare suicide attack that rocked central Baghdad, killing 32 people and wounding dozens.

-The group said the bombing “targeted apostate Shiites," on a statement circulating in an IS-affiliated website late Thursday.
-The statement said the first bombing was carried out by Abu Youssef al-Ansari and the second by Mohammed Arif al-Muhajir.
+The bombing targeted "apostate Shiites," the group said in a statement on an IS-affiliated website late Thursday.

 At least 32 people were killed and over 100 people wounded in the blasts on Thursday.
 Some were in severe condition.
 According to officials, the first suicide bomber cried out loudly that he was ill in the middle of the bustling market, prompting a crowd to gather around him — and that’s when he detonated his explosive belt.
 The second detonated shortly after.